ntampellini/TSCoDe/docs/keywords.rst

    cyclical TSs.
 Thought for Diels-Alder and other cycloaddition reactions.

+-  **TS** - Uses various scans/saddle algorithms to locate the TS.
+   Useful for

 -  **THRESH** - RMSD threshold (Angstroms) for structure pruning.
    The smaller, the more retained structures (default is 1 A).
 For particularly small structures, a value of 0.5 is better suited, and it is set by default for TSs with less than 50 atoms.
 For dihedral embeds, the default value is 0.2 A. Syntax: ``THRESH=n``, where n is a number.